Charlie Creme | Mar 30, 2026

 Original seed: No. 1 (Sacramento 4)

-South Carolina reached its sixth straight Final Four, the second-longest streak ever behind UConn’s 14.
-The Gamecocks won their four NCAA games by a combined 161 points, the fourth-largest tournament total in history.
-Their size and depth wore down TCU, reflected in a 52-24 rebounding edge and a decisive fourth-quarter surge.
+South Carolina is in its sixth straight Final Four, the program’s longest streak aside from UConn’s 14 in a row.
+The Gamecocks outscored their four NCAA opponents by a combined 161 points — the fourth-largest margin in tournament history.
+Their size and depth physically wore down TCU, producing a 52-24 rebounding advantage and a decisive fourth-quarter stretch.

 Up next: vs. UConn (Friday, 7 p.m.
 ET)